top of page

 Consider Pre-Listing Inspections

 A pre-listing inspection might seem like an additional expense, but it can save you money in the long run.
 By identifying and addressing issues before listing, you can avoid surprise costs during negotiations.
 For example, home inspections reveal problems like faulty roofs or plumbing issues.
-Fixing these beforehand can not only prevent further complications but may also increase your home’s value—typically by 2% to 5%.
+Knowing this information you will decide if fixing these beforehand or addressing the issue up-front with your potential buyers.
+Fixing any issue before hand is the best option.
+The more move-in ready the home is, the better your equity and negotiating position.
+Knowing the issue will allow you to negotiate up-front before they are surprised by the information in the buyer inspection report if you decide not to fix the issue.

 Factor in Negotiation Flexibility

-Flexibility in negotiations can greatly impact your closing costs.
+Flexibility in negotiations can greatly impact your bottom line.
 Many buyers ask sellers to cover some or all of their closing fees.
 If you’re willing to help with these costs, you can make your property more appealing and potentially speed up the sale process.

-While this may seem counterintuitive, offering to pay $5,000 towards a buyer’s closing costs can help you sell your home more quickly and for a better overall price.
+Offering to pay a sum towards a buyer’s closing costs may be a tool to get the home sold.
 Just be sure to include these expenses in your strategy to avoid losing money.

 Utilize Seller Credits

-Seller credits are a helpful way to manage closing costs.
-This arrangement allows you to cover some of the buyer's closing costs while agreeing on a higher purchase price.
+Seller credits is another tool you can use in negotiations.
+This arrangement allows you to cover some of the buyer's closing costs while agreeing on a purchase price.
 For example, if a buyer wants your home listed at $300,000 but requests $10,000 in closing costs, you could adjust the sale price to $310,000 while still offering a $10,000 credit on those costs.

 Prepare for the Move